section-engineering-education/engineering-education/content/articles/how-to-perform-containerized-static-application-security-testing(sast)-using-mobsf-within-a-docker-container/index.md

 published:
 url: /security-testing-using-mobsf-in-docker/
 title: Static Application Security Testing using MobSF and Docker
-description: This article will introduce the reader to Static Application Security Testing and how it works.
+description: This article will introduce the reader to Static Application Security Testing using MobSF and Docker.
 author: ruth-mare
-date: 2022-26-01T16:10:00-18:00
+date: 2022-02-22T00:00:00-17:30
 topics: [Security]
 excerpt_separator: <!--more-->
 images:

-  - url: /performing-static-application-testing-in-docker/hero.jpg
+  - url: /engineering-education/performing-static-application-testing-in-docker/hero.jpg
     alt: SAST using MobSF and Docker Hero Image
 ---
+A vulnerability that is not fixed could lead to dire consequences for the user and owners of an application.
+SAST is one of the ways used to scan and assess applications for vulnerabilities.
 <!--more-->

 ### Table of content